 The A Major Chord

-The alternative to playing the A major is to swap around the 1st and 2nd fingers so that the 1st finger is on the G string on the 2nd fret and the 2nd finger is on the D string on the 2nd fret.
+The alternative to playing the A major is to swap around the 1st and 2nd fingers.
+This way, the 1st finger is on the G string on the 2nd fret and the 2nd finger is on the D string on the 2nd fret.

 The A minor Chord

 The D minor Chord